 A hike to Manoa Falls is a tropical rainforest treat to see and hear.
 The trail wanders along a trickling brook through a thick green forest.
 It’s almost like hiking through a spa with the soothing sounds of the brook and birds.
 Then, as you approach the base of this majestic 100-foot waterfall, you hear the water cascading even before you see the falls.

 The trail to Manoa Falls is only 0.8 miles long (1.6 miles round-trip) and has a gentle slope.
 Depending on the amount of rain, the trail can be muddy.
 I felt bad for the folks who were wearing new-looking white, shoes that were covered in muddy stains.

 Here’s advice for hiking this trail:

-- Wear proper hiking footwear as the trail can be steep, rocky, and muddy at points.
-We saw a person hiking in flip flops who fell onto ground very hard.
+- Wear proper hiking footwear as the trail can be slightly steep, rocky, and muddy at points.
+We saw a person hiking in flip flops who fell to the ground very hard.